vijayraavi/elasticsearch/API-Implementation.md

     	...
 	}
 	```
+	> **Note**: The HTTP protocol also defines the _no-cache_ directive for the Cache-Control header.
+Rather confusingly, this directive does not mean "do not cache" but rather "revalidate the cached information with the server before returning it"; the data can still be cached, but it is checked each time it is used to ensure that it is still current.

-	Cache management is the responsibility of the client application, but if properly implemented it can save bandwidth and improve performance by removing the need to fetch data that has already been recently retrieved.
+	Cache management is the responsibility of the client application or intermediate server, but if properly implemented it can save bandwidth and improve performance by removing the need to fetch data that has already been recently retrieved.

 	The _max-age_ value in the Cache-Control header is only a guide and not a guarantee that the corresponding data won't change during the specified time.
 The web API should set the max-age to a suitable value depending on the expected volatility of the data.
 When this period expires, the client should discard the object from the cache.